ProgrammerYousuf/Password-Manager/README.md

 # Password_Manager

-This is a simple password manager built with React js and Express js.
+This is a simple password manager built with React js and Express js tailwind css.

 ## Features